NativeScript/docs-v7/docs/core-concepts/data-binding.md

 #Data Binding

-The perpose of this article is to explain what is Data Binding and how it is working in NativeScript.
-Also in the article could be found an samples, which demostrats different use cases of the data binding usage.
+The purpose of this article is to explain what is Data Binding and how it is working in NativeScript.
+Also in the article could be found samples, which demonstrates different use cases of the data binding usage.

 * [Data flow direction](#data-flow-direction)